arangodb/velocypack/Embedding.md

 The VPack library way of signaling errors is to throw exceptions.
 Thus VPack library users need to make sure they handle exceptions properly.

-The VPack library will mostly throw exceptions of type `Exception`.
+The VPack library will mostly throw exceptions of type `arangodb::vpack::Exception`.
 The library's `Exception` class is derived from `std::exception` and provides the `what` method to retrieve the error message from the exception.

 Additionally, `Exception` provides the `errorCode` method for retrieving a numeric error code from an exception.
-This error code can be used to check for specific errors programmatically.
+This error code can be used to check for specific error types programmatically.

 ```cpp
 Builder b;